 Subscribe for full access to Union Cycliste Internationale (UCI)'s profile

-Union Cycliste Internationale (UCI) sells broadcasting rights of its 12 cyclo-cross and cycling competitions to 77 companies globally, covering 16 countries.
-Union Cycliste Internationale (UCI)'s rights holders include Claro, DirecTV and BBC.
+Union Cycliste Internationale (UCI) sells broadcasting rights of its 18 cycling and cyclo-cross competitions to 78 companies globally, covering 25 countries.
+Union Cycliste Internationale (UCI)'s rights holders include BBC.
 Union Cycliste Internationale (UCI) currently holds 3 broadcasting rights for sports competitions including cyclo-cross and cycling.

 Example Sports Rights Customers